nmoya/whatsapp-parser/README.md

 whatsapp-parser
 ===============

 Parser to the What's App log file.
+No more statistics will be added.
+Feel free to fork and modify :-)

 ### Dependencies ###
 - Python 2.*